 Medical payments protection is also intended for the financing of your medical costs or for others riding in your vehicle.

 Another insurance option usually included in an “adequate” insurance policy is uninsured/underinsured motorist protection.
 This coverage will actually protect your car and some of your own medical bills in the event that the person responsible for hitting you has no insurance.

 Some believe that uninsured motorist (UM) protection is one of the most important coverages, even more so than collision or comprehensive coverage.

 Personal injury protection (PIP) coverage is required in a small handful of states but elective everywhere else.
 As long as you have a standard health insurance policy, you probably don’t need to purchase this protection unless it’s required by law.

 Some states require drivers to choose between PIP or coverage for uninsured/underinsured motorists (UM).

-The latter is a better choice because it generally provides more coverage, including extended hospital care and rehabilitation services.
+UM is a better choice because it generally provides more coverage, including extended hospital care and rehabilitation services.

 You’ll need to check with your individual car insurance carrier to find out exactly what their PIP coverage entails and whether or not it’s worth your money.